Pakhtakor FC: Modern period, since 1992

 After the USSR collapsed, a new page began in the club's history.
 1992 saw Pakhtakor participate in the first season of the Uzbek Oliy League.
 Since 1992 Pakhtakor have become the most successful Uzbek club with 10 Uzbek League titles, and 11 Uzbek Cups.
 Until 2014 the club is the only team to have participated in all seasons of the AFC Champions League since its inauguration in 2002.
 Since 2002 the club participated 11 times in AFC Champions League.

 The participation in the AFC Champions League season 2011 was not successful.
-On 4 May 2011 in a match against Al-Nassr Pakhtakor lost and finished its Asian campaign.
-In that match, because of many injured players, Pakhtakor's coach Ravshan Khaydarov formed a starting squad from the youth team players and so the club made a record in the AFC Champions League history as the youngest team of the tournament with average players age of 21,8.
-The average age of club players for season 2011 was 23,3.
+On 4 May 2011 in a match against Al Nassr, Pakhtakor lost and finished its Asian campaign.
+In that match, because of many injured players, Pakhtakor's coach Ravshan Khaydarov formed a starting squad from the youth team players and so the club made a record in the AFC Champions League history as the youngest team of the tournament with the players' average age of 21,8 years.
+The average age of club players for season 2011 was 23,3 years.
 In the 2014–15 seasons, Pakhtakor won its 10th and 11th League champion titles.